About Herby Gardens

 What’s a garden without tomatoes?

-Year after year, my most prolific growers are cherry tomatoes.
+Year after year, my most abundant growers are cherry tomatoes.
 They produce well into September, as long as I can keep the blight at bay.
-I also grow other varieties like Roma, San Marzano, Carolina Gold, and Cherokee Purple.
+I also grow other varieties like Roma, San Marzano, and Carolina Gold.
 My favorite varieties, however, are Black Cherry and Cherokee Purple – they have the best flavor!

 Root Vegetables - Carrots, Beets, and Radishes